borgbackup/borg/docs/quickstart.rst

 Important note about permissions
 --------------------------------

+To avoid permissions issues (in your borg repository or borg cache), **always access the repository using the same user account**.

-Using root likely will be required if you want to backup files of other users or the operating system.
-If you only back up your own files, you neither need nor want to use root.
+If you want to backup files of other users or the operating system, running borg as root likely will be required (otherwise you'ld get `Permission denied` errors).
+If you only back up your own files, you neither need nor want to run borg as root, just run it as your normal user.

-Avoid to create a mixup of users and permissions in your repository (or cache).

-This can easily happen if you run borg using different user accounts (e.g. your non-privileged user and root) while accessing the same repo.

-Of course, a non-root user will have no permission to work with the files created by root (or another user) and borg operations will just fail with `Permission denied`.

-The easy way to avoid this is to always access the repo as the same user:

-For a local repository just always invoke borg as same user.
+For a local repository just always use the same user to invoke borg.

 For a remote repository: always use e.g. borg@remote_host.
-You can use this from different local users, the remote user accessing the repo will always be borg.
+You can use this from different local users, the remote user running borg and accessing the repo will always be `borg`.

 If you need to access a local repository from different users, you can use the same method by using ssh to borg@localhost.